 Stanford Autonomic Disorders Program Research

-Another condition we studied is that of rhinitis.
-It is estimated that chronic rhinitis affects 33 million U.S. residents and results in 22 to 25 million physician outpatient visits at an annual cost of $6 billion.
-Approximately one half of those affected have what is termed non-allergic rhinitis.
-The diagnosis of non-allergic rhinitis includes both vasomotor rhinitis and non-allergic rhinitis with eosinophilia syndrome (NARES).
+Another condition we studied is that of rhinitis, a condition that affects 33 million U.S. residents.
+Approximately one half of those affected non-allergic rhinitis.
 Symptoms of vasomotor rhinitis include intermittent nasal obstruction, rhinorrhea, and headaches that often occur in response to physical stimuli such as cold air, tobacco smoke, sudden temperature changes, wet extremities, and emotional stimuli.
-The pathophysiology of vasomotor rhinitis is unknown, and our group found evidence that the autonomic nervous system is involved.
-The autonomic nervous system regulates the vascular tone, secretory function, and inflammatory status of the sinonasal cavity.
-Optimal function of the autonomic nervous system depends on a delicate balance between the parasympathetic nervous system composed of cholinergic fibers and the sympathetic nervous system composed of adrenergic fibers.
-Our study showed that an imbalance in parasympathetic and sympathetic input to the sinuses, nasal cavity and the upper or lower respiratory tract is associated with vasomotor nasal symptoms and chronic respiratory tract inflammation.
+The autonomic nervous system regulates the vascular tone, secretory function, and inflammatory status of the nasal cavity.
+We found that an imbalance in parasympathetic and sympathetic input to the sinuses, nasal cavity and the upper or lower respiratory tract is associated with vasomotor nasal symptoms and chronic respiratory tract inflammation.